tendermint/tendermint/docs/tutorials/go-built-in.md

 }
 ```

 Any response with a non-zero code will be considered invalid by Tendermint.
 Our `CheckTx` logic returns `0` to Tendermint when the transaction passes
 the validation checks.

+While this `CheckTx` is simple and only validates that the transaction is well-formed,
+it is very common for `CheckTx` to make more complex use of the state of an application.

 ### 1.3.2 BeginBlock -> DeliverTx -> EndBlock -> Commit